 Your child had a nephrectomy.
 His or her kidney was removed because it wasn’t working properly, putting your child at risk of future problems, such as dangerous infections or high blood pressure.
 Now your child can live a normal, healthy life with one kidney.
 Here’s what you’ll need to know about caring for your child following surgery.

-Do not allow your child to swim or sit in a bathtub or hot tub until the doctor says it’s okay to do so.
+Don’t let your child swim or sit in a bathtub or hot tub until the healthcare provider says it’s OK to do so.
 This helps prevent infection of the incision site.

 Allow your child to take showers as needed.